sanilac6459/github-notes/README.md

 # github-notes

-Git: "version control" "collaboration" version control software
+Git:
+version control- keep tracks of the entire history of the things you work on a computer

 Github: web service